-For more information on a tree item, a url property can be configured that refers to a document on the local machine or on the web.
-The document (which can be an. html file or any other file format that is supported by Internet Explorer and which application is installed on the local machine, like MS Excel, MS Word, etc.) is presented in the detail page Metadata.
-An example for the Ruimtescanner item: /StudieGebieden/NI2008/brondata/Beleid/Ruimte/STREEKPLANNEN/streek10 figure 5.5: part of Metadata detail page figure 5.6: Metadata detail page for item ExportSettings
+For more information on a tree item, an URL property can be configured that refers to a document on the local machine or on the web.
+The document (which can be a .html file or any other file format that is supported by Internet Explorer and which application is installed on the local machine, like MS Excel, MS Word, etc.) is presented in the detail page Metadata.
+An example for the RuimteScanner item: /StudieGebieden/NI2008/brondata/Beleid/Ruimte/STREEKPLANNEN/streek10

-In the Ruimtescanner the metadata detail page is also used to specify the export settings for exporting map view ports to bitmaps.
-Open the meta data detail page on the item: ExportSettings
+The metadata detail page can also be used to specify the export settings for exporting map viewports to bitmaps.
+Open the metadata detail page on the item: ExportSettings